mmayisela/training/README.md

 # training
 ## variant calling exercise
-In this exercise we will use graphtyper
+In this exercise we will use graphtyper and bcftools